digimokan/ans_plbk_freebsd_userg/.github/README.md

 ## Purpose

-Set up a workstation/desktop-PC on a [NUC6I7KYK](https://www.intel.com/content/www/us/en/products/sku/89187/intel-nuc-kit-nuc6i7kyk/specifications.html) for normal daily use, for one user:
+Set up a workstation/desktop-PC on a [System76 Thelio Prime Custom](https://system76.com/desktops/thelio-r4-n1/configure) for normal daily use, for one user:

 * Install FreeBSD on two mirrored hard drives.